 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall 3/15 5/31 May 1 or 2 weeks thereafter
+Fall 3/15 5/31 Rolling after deadlines

 Winter

-Spring 11/1 12/15 December 15 or 2 weeks thereafter
+Spring 11/1 12/15 Rolling after deadlines

 Summer

-Dio.
-Does an open admission policy, if reported, apply to transfer students? \( \subseteq \text{Yes} \subseteq \text{No} D11.
-Describe additional requirements for transfer admission, if applicable: N/A Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number 60 Unit type credits D14 .
-Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type credits D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
-Describe other transfer credit policies:
+D10.
+Does an open admission policy, if rep ported, apply to transfer students?
+Yes No D11 .
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
+Report the lowest grade earned for an ny course that may be transferred for credit: D D13.
+Maximum number of credits or cours Number 60 Unit type credi ses that may be transferred from a two-year institution: D14 .
+Maximum number of credits or cours Number 90 Unit type credi ses that may be transferred from a four-year institution: D15.
+Minimum number of credits that trans sfers must complete at your institution to earn an associate degree: N/A D16.
+Minimum number of credits that trans sfers must complete at your institution to earn a bachelor's degree: 30 D17.
+Describe other transfer credit policies s: